falkTX/mapus23/README.md

 - [ ] Prepare photo of the Dwarf front-faced with HMI screen on
 - [ ] Prepare photo of the Dwarf back-side for easy IO description
 - [ ] Prepare photo of the Dwarf internals (or have unit open?)
+- [ ] Prepare photo of the Dwarf with all self-test mode cables?
 - [ ] Prepare basic graph/node sketch of Dwarf/Linux (dns server) -> USB (network device) -> PC
 - [ ] Prepare Dwarf pedalboard useful for initial demo purposes
 - [ ] Prepare photo of Duo marsboard adapter
 - [ ] Prepare xrun/latency-spike demo with memset tool (stop RT/big services, run rt-tests, run memset)
 - [ ] Check usability of mod-screenshot tool
+- [ ] macbook setup of Dwarf kernel build, for live-demo push
 - [ ] Calculate time estimates

+TODO fit in there somewhere:
+- when to switch from devboard to hw proto (after "booting up"?)
+- "The versioning problem" as its single topic?
+(TBD)
+- explain: restore, kernel, rootfs, plugins-dep

 ## Intro